lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 ## Saving Memory

-[**Running operations can cause new memory to be allocated to host results.**]
-For example, if we write `Y = X + Y`, we will dereference the tensor that `Y` used to point to and instead point `Y` at the newly allocated memory.
-In the following example, we demonstrate this with Python's `id()` function, which gives us the exact address of the referenced object in memory.
-After running `Y = Y + X`, we will find that `id(Y)` points to a different location.
-That is because Python first evaluates `Y + X`, allocating new memory for the result and then makes `Y` point to this new location in memory.

 [**As operações em execução podem fazer com que uma nova memória seja alocado aos resultados do host.**]
 Por exemplo, se escrevermos `Y = X + Y`,